tbeauvais/static-signup/README.md

 ```

-* Create a new Policy (sample-cloud-formation-policy) so that the cloudformation role is able to manage roles, codepipeline, codebuild.
+* Create a new Policy (sample-cloud-formation-policy) so that the CloudFormation role is able to manage roles, codepipeline, codebuild.
 ```
 {
     "Version": "2012-10-17",